Patent law of China

 Patent law in modern mainland China began with the promulgation of the Patent Law of the People's Republic of China, in 1984.
+This law was modeled after patent systems of other civil law countries, particularly Germany and Japan.

+Background

+The PRC's early regulations provided for inventors' patent rights, but these were abolished fairly quickly under the view that patent rights were incompatible with socialism.
+China then followed the model of the Soviet Union's inventor certificates, honorary titles that were granted to inventors without remuneration.

+Just prior to the Cultural Revolution, China completely abolished its patent regulations.

 In 1985, China acceded to the Paris Convention for the Protection of Industrial Property, followed by the Patent Cooperation Treaty in 1994.
 When China joined the World Trade Organization (WTO) in 2001, it became a member of the TRIPS agreement.

 To comply with its international obligations, as well as to facilitate its development into an innovative country, China has since amended its Patent Law three times: first in 1992, then again in 2000, and most recently in 2009.

+Pharmaceuticals and chemicals were not patentable under the 1984 Patent Law, but became patentable after the law was amended in 1992.
+A bilateral memorandum of understanding with the United States made this amendment to domestic law necessary.
+China accepted this requirement because it would have ultimately been necessary in order for China to re-enter the General Agreement on Tariffs and Trade.

+The 2000 amendments to the Patent Law were designed to ensure China's compliance with its obligations under the TRIPS Agreement.